8 Insta-perfect Winter Wine Country Locations!

 292 Mount Stirling Rd, Glen Aplin

-Did you know Stanthorpe has a new ‘Big Thing’?
+Did you know Stanthorpe has a second ‘Big Thing’ – not just the Big Apple?!
 The Big Thermometer is a beautiful stone monument, overlooking the picturesque Quart Pot Creek.

 If the frosty grass and misty cloud above the creek isn’t proof enough, the cool temperature reading on the numbers atop the thermometer will prove you’re in Queensland’s coolest town!